Terradue/cloud-bursting4one/README.md

 ## Limitations

-It is not tested with all the listed providers, so contributions in this way are appreciated.
+It is not tested with all the listed providers, so contributions in this matter are appreciated.

 ## Installation by RPM